Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 - 5.0L Coyote V8 for those who like their cars loud and proud (up to 460 hp in GT trim)

 And don’t get me started on the tech.
-Digital instrument clusters you can customize?
-Driver assists that make you feel like you’re in a sci-fi movie?
+Electronic instrument clusters you can customize?
+Driver assists that make you feel like you’re in a futuristic movie?
 Yeah, they’ve got all that.

 The Neutral Year: 2017

-The 2017 Mustang is like that reliable friend who’s always there but never steals the spotlight.
+The 2017 Mustang is like that dependable friend who’s always there but never steals the spotlight.

-It’s not breaking any new ground, but it’s not breaking down either.
+It’s not breaking any fresh ground, but it’s not falling apart either.
 Sometimes, that’s all you need.

 The Worst Years: 2015, 2016, 2020

 Now, for the years that might make you wince.
-The early sixth-gen models (2015 and 2016) had some kinks to work out:
+The early sixth-gen models (2015 and 2016) had some issues to work out:

 - Electrical gremlins in the infotainment system